-It is recognised in cases under the Policy that it is sufficient for a complainant to make a prima facie case under the second element of the Policy, not rebutted by the respondent, that the respondent has no rights or legitimate interests in the domain name concerned (see, for example, Paris Saint-Germain Football v.
+It is recognised in cases under the Policy that it is sufficient for a complainant to make a prima facie case under the second element of the Policy, not rebutted by the respondent, that the respondent has no rights or legitimate interests in the domain name concerned (See, for example, Paris Saint-Germain Football v.
 Daniel Macias Barajas, International Camps Network, WIPO Case No. D2021-0019; Spinrite Inc. v.
-Whois Guard, Inc. / Gabriella Garlo, WIPO Case No. D2021-0012 and the discussion in section 2.1 of the WIPO Overview 3.0).
+WhoisGuard, Inc. / Gabriella Garlo, WIPO Case No. D2021-0012 and the discussion in section 2.1 of the WIPO Overview 3.0).
 If a respondent fails to rebut such a prima facie case by demonstrating rights or legitimate interests in the disputed domain name in accordance with paragraph 4(c) of the Policy, or on any other basis, the complainant is deemed to have satisfied paragraph 4(a)(ii) of the Policy.

-On the evidence before the Panel, it appears that there has never been any relationship between the Complainant and the Respondent.
-The Respondent does not seem to be licensed, or otherwise authorized, be it directly or indirectly, to register or use the Complainant's ALDI trademark in any manner, including in, or as part of, the disputed domain name.
-The Complaint confirms that "[t]he Complainants' have not licensed or otherwise authorized the Respondent to use the ALDI name or trade mark" (paragraph 12 of the Complaint).
+On the evidence before the Panel, it appears that the Respondent is not affiliated or related to the Complainant in any way.
+The Respondent does not seem to be licensed, or otherwise authorized, be it directly or indirectly, to register or use the Complainant's ONLYFANS trademark in any manner, including in, or as part of, the disputed domain name.